lawrennd/snippets/_information-game/includes/provocation-questions.md

 \subsection{Exercise 6: Action Principles and Information Dynamics}

-\notes{Action principles allow us to derive dynamical equations through Lagrangian's formed from kinetic and potential energies under the assumption that the sum of the two are conserved.
-By viewing the multi-information, $I(X, M_d| \theta(M_p))$ as analogous to potential energy and the entropy, $S(X, M_d|\theta(M_p))$.
+\notes{Action principles allow us to derive dynamical equations.
+In the context of our Information Game, recall from Exercise 2 that the evolution across turns, indexed by $\tau$, is driven by the system adjusting the partition to maximise instantaneous entropy production.
+The integration path for any proposed action $\mathcal{S} = \int L \text{d}\tau$ will give us this trajectory of maximal entropy production.

-An information action principle that is consistent with our game,
+The Lagrangian is typically formed from kinetic and potential energies under the assumption that the sum of the two are conserved.
+By viewing the multi-information, $I(X, M_d| \theta(M_p))$ as analogous to potential energy and the entropy, $S(X, M_d|\theta(M_p))$ and by recalling that their sum is conserved we can formulate an information action principle that is consistent with our game,
 $$
 \mathcal{S} = \int\left[S(X, M_d|\theta(M_p)) - I(X, M_d|\theta(M_p))\right]\text{d} \tau
 $$